CCBDA-UPC/Assignments-2020/Lab09.md

     7Qrhmkr8Pl353hCmoqH06zzkeHsPD+XxQN9ANL4lsBJdo8r3Z+F6SQ==
     -----END RSA PRIVATE KEY-----
     ```
-10. attach the ELB to the ``load-balancer-sg`` security group that you are creating. open HTTP and HTTPS protocols.
+10. Attach the ELB to the ``load-balancer-sg`` security group that you are creating. open HTTP and HTTPS protocols.

 11. Create a new target group of type IP and name it ``primary-apache-web-server-target`` using HTTP protocol and attach the EC2 instance named ``apache-web-server``.

-12. once the ELB is provisioned, go to the "Description" tab and copy the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/ and paste it in your browser.
+12. Once the ELB is provisioned, go to the "Description" tab and copy the DNS name assigned http://load-balancer-1334015960.eu-west-1.elb.amazonaws.com/ and paste it in your browser.

     <p align="center"><img src="./images/Lab09-ApacheWorking.png" alt="Apache working" title="Apache working"/></p>

 ### Modify the web server response and create a base AWS AMI

-13. use ssh to connect to the running EC2 instance.
+13. Use ssh to connect to the running EC2 instance.
 Remove the file `/var/www/html/index.html`  and copy the contents below to `/var/www/html/index.php`.
 Close the ssh session.

     ````php
     <html>